WARP-LAB/WARP-GUIDES-WEBPACK/04-htmlandcache/readme.md

 * either via  `webpacktest-xxx.test(:80)` where `public/index.html` in public dir was served by *nginx*
 *  or `localhost:4000` where `public/index.html` was served by webpack DevServer by specifying content base.

-That introduced issues when building for development or production as we needed to go into the `public/index.html` and add or remove port number to the assets URIs.
+That introduced issues when building for development or testing tiers as we needed to go into the `public/index.html` and add or remove port number to the assets URIs.
 See notes in `webpacktest-devserver` guide stage.

 However - we can build/generate `public/index.html` using webpack on the fly (note: *building* differs from *serving*, mkay).

 And it is not only about development.
-Such generated `index.html` file really can be also used in production in SPAs - without backend (as this guide) or even with RESTful backend.
+Such generated `index.html` file really can be also used in staging and production tiers.
 Moreover the generated file can be actually some another template file (pug, blade...) that is then read by serverside app before dynamically serving it to the client.

 ## Install